 And I really love giving gifts from my kitchen, especially my preserves and this tomato jam canning recipe is perfect for gifting.

 Now, let’s talk about this recipe.

 These jars of Smoky Spiced Tomato Jam check all the boxes.
-It’s tomato season, so taking this abundant fruit, changing it into something unexpected and then filling my jars with the resulting jam was something that just had to happen.
+It’s tomato season, so taking this abundant fruit, changing it into something unexpected and then filling my jars with this tomato jam canning recipe was something that just had to happen.

 Some of these links may be affiliate links and I may earn a small commission off of the sale of these products, but the price you are charged is not affected.
 You can see my full disclosure policy here.

-So, when I ‘invent’ a canning recipe, I usually rely pretty heavily on tried and true sources, only altering those things that don’t affect Ph which is especially important when water bath canning.
+So, when I ‘invent’ a jam canning recipe, I usually rely pretty heavily on tried and true sources, only altering those things that don’t affect pH which is especially important when water bath canning.